• TRILOGY OF THE BODY II: Ritual Body – Political Body (2014)

 Full documentary of the II VENICE INTERNATIONAL PERFORMANCE ART WEEK "Ritual Body – Political Body" 2014.
 Produced by Nomad-VestAndPage-Alumnos47 / Filmed and edited by Sebastian Mantelli / Interviews and direct sound by Adriana Maurer.

-Following the first edition Hybrid Body – Poetic Body that took place in December 2012 at Palazzo Bembo, the II VENICE INTERNATIONAL PERFORMANCE ART WEEK took place at Palazzo Mora in Venice, December 2014 under the focus Ritual Body - Political Body.
+Following the first edition Hybrid Body – Poetic Body that took place in December 2012 at Palazzo Bembo, the second part of the Trilogy of the Body project: II VENICE INTERNATIONAL PERFORMANCE ART WEEK took place at Palazzo Mora in Venice, December 2014 under the focus Ritual Body - Political Body.
 The live art exhibition project dedicated to contemporary performance art showcased in its second edition works of over 50 international performance artists from around the globe, some of which are presented in cooperation with cultural institutions and foundations.
 Pioneers of this art discipline exhibit alongside established and emerging artists, reflecting influences and current tendencies in the field.
 The project consists of a vibrant program of live performances, installations, photographic and video documentation, conferences, daily round tables talks, a Study Room, a Movie Room and meetings with the participating artists, researchers and curators.

 For the second edition with the focus Ritual Body - Political Body the VENICE INTERNATIONAL PERFORMANCE ART WEEK 2014 aims to investigate a wide range of concepts such as: art as a space for civil negotiation where human ethical values are the core; interconnectivity; political confrontation; utopia; ecological issues; social and individual conflicts and responsibilities, and how the self relates to them, at the same time concentrating on the fact that the presence of the human beings in this world is always more than a temporary condition.
 The communication that can be triggered between artists and the audience is an essential element.
 The topics addressed during the week will relate to the need to look at social relations and the lives of individuals with greater care.
 Due to the specificity of the theme of this second edition Ritual Body - Political Body, the live performances and works on display will also seek to provide reflection and further considerations on how to find meaningful mechanisms to foster positive change through contemporary art and culture in a clearly vital way.
 The VENICE INTERNATIONAL PERFORMANCE ART WEEK wishes to enrich the highly renowned art scene in Venice with the audacious art form of performance art.
 Initiated and curated by VestAndPage and organized in collaboration with Studio Contemporaneo, Venice Open Gates, We Exhibit, Live Arts Cultures and the European Cultural Centre | GAA Foundation, which hosts the project in its prestigious premises at Palazzo Mora on Strada Nova.